Call for Applications Doctoral Scholarship

 - Description of the doctoral project (max.
 450 words).
 Your application must outline the current state of research on your topic and identify the sources to be studied (e.g., bequests, medical records, visual materials, publications, etc.)

 - Justification of relevance of the topic (max.
 60 words)

 - An orienting outline and a binding timeline (max.
 1 page each) should provide information about the scope of the project

-- Curriculum vitae as PDF (max.
+- Curriculum vitae (PDF format; max.
 1 page)

 - Statement of the Institute for History and Ethics of Medicine of the UKE on the taking over of supervision